Skip to content

 Run with Docker Compose

-For more information about using Docker, see the Docker Docs.
-Make sure that you are using the latest version of Docker.
-The ones provided via apt and yum may be outdated and cause errors.
+For more information about using Docker, see the Docker Docs .
+Use the latest version of Docker.
+Versions provided through apt and yum may be outdated and cause errors.

 Review Get more help for ways that we can work with you.

-This guide shows you how to deploy a three-node Percona XtraDB Cluster 8.4 using Docker Compose.
-You generate SSL certificates on the first node and copy them to the other two nodes to enable secure communication.
+This guide describes how to deploy a three-node Percona XtraDB Cluster (PXC) 8.4 with Docker Compose.
+You generate Secure Sockets Layer (SSL) certificates on the first node.
+You then copy the certificates to the other two nodes to enable secure communication.

 Prerequisites